 When a beneficiary resides in an institution, the payee should allot a reasonable

 share of benefits for the institution's customary charges.
-The payee should take into
+The payee should consider

-account an institution's customary charges and the beneficiary's other current needs.
+an institution's customary charges and the beneficiary's other current needs.
+The

-The payee should allocate at least $30 for personal needs.
-If the care-providing facility
+payee should allocate at least $30 per month for the PNA.
+If a payee does not manage

 A payee should not pay an amount for customary charges in excess of the legal maximum

 charges established by individual State law.
-The RO should discuss questionable charges
+The Regional Office (RO) should discuss

-with State administrators who have oversight of institutions.
-Generally, the legal
+questionable charges with State administrators who have oversight of institutions.